 \textbf{Step 1: add marker}

-where source can be a model instance $M_i$, a structural component parameter $\theta_0\subset \theta$, a training data subset $T_0\subset T$, or an external input $E_0\subset E$.
-And $\text{source}'$ denotes the additional effect of embedding markers into the candidate source.
-Under the assumption that the main model component and the marker component are conditionally independent given $y$, the joint probability can be decomposed as below.
+where source can be a model instance $M_i$, parameter subset $\theta_0 \subset \theta$, training subset $T_0 \subset T$, or external input $E_0 \subset E$.
+Let $\text{source}'$ denote the added effect of marker embedding.
+Assuming the main model and marker components are conditionally independent given $y$, the joint probability can be decomposed as below.

 \textbf{Step 2: decompose joint probability}